Singular vorticity solutions of the incompressible Euler equation via inviscid limits: Singular vorticity of the Euler equation via two hypotheses concerning limits of well-defined solutions of Navier Stokes type equations

 of the form

-which has to be solved with the initial data $\mbox{curl}(f)$ at time $t=0$.
+which has to be solved with the initial data $\mbox{curl}(h)$ at time $t=0$, and where $h=(h_1,\cdots,h_D)^T$.
 The following considerations can be applied for the domain of a torus ${\mathbb T}^D$ of dimension $D=3$ and for the whole space of ${\mathbb R}^D$, where there are slight differences with respect to the coordinate transformation and with respect to the formulation of the Biot-Savart law.
 The following description is with respect to the whole space ${\mathbb R}^D$.
-We use the parameter $D$ in order to indicate that $D\geq 3$ seems essential, but we stick to $D=3$ for simplicity.
-In coordinates we have the vorticity equation is
+We use the dimension parameter $D$ in order to indicate that $D\geq 3$ seems essential, but we stick to $D=3$ for simplicity, as the vorticity or curl are well-known classical objects in this case.
+In coordinates the vorticity equation is

-The vorticity equation form of the Navier Stokes equation has an additional viscosity term $\nu \Delta \omega$ along with viscosity $\nu >0$.
+The vorticity equation form of the Navier Stokes equation has an additional viscosity term $\nu \Delta \omega$ along with viscosity $\nu >0$ (for each component equation $1\leq i\leq D$).
 As we have (cf. \cite{MB})

 we may interpret (\ref{vort}) as a nonlinear partial integro-differential equation for the vorticity.
 In case of the torus a corresponding relation may be formulated via Fourier representations.
 In the following we use the abbreviation